tokamak-network/DRB-node/README.md

 - **On-Chain Interactions**
 Use your Ethereum RPC provider to monitor and verify on-chain interactions, such as random number generation and Merkle root submissions.
 You can check the contract for updates using a tool like Etherscan or any Ethereum block explorer.

-Example log message:
-Successfully submitted Merkle root for round <round number>

-- **Service Logs**
-Check the service.log file for connection status, errors, and other critical messages related to the node operation.

 log message:

-Connected to regular node at <node IP> on port <port>
+"Successfully submitted Merkle root for round <round number>"

 --------------------------------------------------------------------------------------------------------